Skip to content

 To prevent any concerns from your neighbors, you can talk to them in person. talk openly about your personal reasons for participating in "No Mow May".
 In the best case scenario, you will inspire your immediate environment to get involved too!

-Tips: Apart from "No Mow May", what else can you do in the garden for biodiversity?
+Tips: What else can you do in the garden for biodiversity?

 As soon as your personal, mow-free May endsyour commitment to biodiversity does not automatically have to end.
 Instead, with a few more simple ideas, you can continue to contribute to the Halting species extinction.